Ms Tagalong and Ms Mova have recently discovered a very wonderful place in our suburb and wanted to share it with you.

 “We acquired a second hand coffee machine and repaired it,” his friend Simon continued.

 The pole pergola structure is a generous size affording cover to neighbours sitting on three plump lounges around a coffee table.
-A large dining table to the side is spread with Sunday papers and children run around the garden laid out with winding paths and artwork.
-A mural of buttons on a wall catches my attention.

 “I made that,” Kya says proudly, “would you like to come and see the other art in our house?”